How to move up the council housing waiting list

 How to ask for a review

-The council will usually write to you and confirm that you have been placed on the housing register and should explain how much priority you have.
+The council will usually write to say you are on the housing register.
+They should say how much priority you have.

 Check the allocations policy